Baraut: Languages

 The official languages of the city is Hindi, and Urdu is the additional official language.
+Khariboli (similar to Haryanvi) is the regional Hindi dialect spoken in Baraut and the adjoining area.

 Administration and politics

 Baraut is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 The first election of this assembly constituency was held in 1952.
-In 1952, Umrao Dutta Ved won the elections and became the first Member of Legislative Assembly (MLA) of Baraut.
+Umrao Dutt Sharma (also known as Umrao Dutt Ved), an Indian Independence activist, won the 1952 assembly election by a huge margin and became the first Member of Legislative Assembly (MLA) of Baraut.
 After the 1969 elections, the constituency was dissolved.
 In 2008, when the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed, the constituency was re-constituted and elections were held in 2012.
 The constituency is assigned identification number 51.
 Krishan Pal Malik of BJP is the MLA after winning second consecutive term in 2017 and 2022.
-Dushyant Tomar aka Amit Rana is the Chairman of the town.
+Babita Tomar is the chairman of the town.

 Baraut is part of the National Capital Region (NCR).
 It is part of the Baghpat district, which was established as a separate district in 1997.
 Prior to that, Baghpat was a tehsil within Meerut district.